-- Written third-party documents provided by the family, such as pharmacy printouts or receipts. - The PHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
-The PHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months. - Written third-party verification forms if the family is unable to provide acceptable documentation. - If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.
+- Written third-party documents provided by the family, such as pharmacy printouts or receipts. - When income is projected at new admission or interim, the PHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
+The PHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months. - Written third-party verification forms if the family is unable to provide acceptable documentation. - When income is projected at new admission or interim, if third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.